11 Real Estate Investing Metrics that Investors Need to Know

 You are looking for the lowest OER ratio which will indicate the most profitable property.

-It’s worth noting that if you OER is rising over time, then you could have issues that need to be resolved.
+It’s worth noting that if your OER is rising over time, then you could have issues that need to be resolved.
 Perhaps by annual rent increases to match those annual expenses increases.
 Calculating OER using specific expenses can help you narrow down the reason for its rise and help you get it back under control.

 Unoccupied properties generate no income, yet most of the operating costs will remain the same, and there may even be additional operating costs associated with finding and screening new tenants.
-Investors tend to track historical occupancy rates and keep an eye on those units which lose income through higher vacancy rates.
+Investors tend to track historical occupancy rates and keep an eye on those units that lose income through higher vacancy rates.

 For conservative, you should assume a vacancy rate of 5%-10% for all your expense calculations.
 This ensures that if the property does go unrented you will have the cash flow to cover your expenses during this period.